Sikorsky S-52: Operational history

 The U.S. Navy operated the aircraft as a utility type and it was used by the Marine Corps for observation and scouting in the Korean War.
 The Marine Corps also extensively used the HO5S for medevac in that war, as it could carry two wounded marines on stretchers internally, which was considered an advantage over the Bell HTL, which could only carry stretchers externally.

 Four S-52s were evaluated by the U.S. Army for utility use in 1950, as the YH-18A, but not purchased in quantity.
 YH-18A serial number 42-2890 was later rebuilt as an XH-39 prototype.

-In September 1952, eight S-52-3 aircraft were delivered to the U.S. Coast Guard as the HO5S-1G, but were found to be too slow, small, and short-ranged for the air-sea rescue mission, and were placed in storage beginning in April 1954.
+In September 1952, eight S-52-3 aircraft were delivered to the U.S. Coast Guard as the HO5S-1G, but were found to be too slow, small, and short-ranged for search and rescue, and were placed in storage beginning in April 1954.

 Many former military S-52 aircraft were demilitarized, rebuilt, and licensed for civil use, and in 1964, Orlando Helicopter Airways (OHA) acquired the type certificate and parts inventory from Sikorsky.
 In the early 1960s, OHA founder Fred Clark had used a fleet of three S-52 aircraft for powerline inspections and to shuttle VIPs and members of the news media between Orlando, Florida, and the Kennedy Space Center at Cape Canaveral.
 OHA would eventually acquire at least 17 S-52 aircraft, which were extensively used for long-distance powerline inspection flights—a role that Clark found the S-52 to be well suited for, as it was more comfortable to fly and had a longer range than the then-prevalent Bell 47.

 In 1981, a NASA scientist contacted Clark, proposing to develop a proof of concept electric-powered crewed helicopter.
 OHA had a hurricane-damaged former Marine Corps HO5S-1 in storage, and using NASA funds, the aircraft was rebuilt with four salvaged 60 hp electric starter motors from disused turboshaft engines along with fourteen 72V lead-acid batteries.
 In 1983, the aircraft was briefly flown under onboard electric power, but proved to have motor synchronization problems.
 OHA obtained additional funding from NASA, hoping to replace the troublesome four-motor setup with a single 240 hp torpedo motor that would eliminate the transmission, but was unable to obtain the desired motor from the U.S. Navy; OHA consequently stored the aircraft indefinitely in 1984 and the project was eventually abandoned.
 Although ultimately unsuccessful, the electric-powered HO5S-1 is believed to be the first crewed eVTOL aircraft to have flown using onboard battery power rather than a cable tethered to a ground-based power supply.

 A restored HO5S-1—then one of the only flyable examples of the type—is featured in the 2022 film Devotion.